 There are some hat that are specifically associated with certain countries.
 These include the American Stetson (cowboy hat), Austrian/German Alpine hat, English boater, and others.
 Some of the hats have been adopted in other countries, such as the boater.
 Other have remained destincively national styles.
 Most popular hat styles are worn in many different countries.

 We are develeoping headwear pages for many different countries.
 We also plan to eventually create country hat pages.
-At this time we only have specific hat pages on a few different countries: America, England, and Germany.
+At this time we only have specific hat pages on a few different countries: America, England, France, Germany, and Italy.

 One of our major sources of information about boys' hats, especially the second half of the 19th century, are period phptographic portraits.
 Some boys wore them in the portrait.
 This was, however, not the most common convention, presumably because it would cover the hair.
 It was fairly common for the boy to hold his ha because headwear was such an important component of dressat the time.
 Another alternative was to place the hat on an adjacent table or chair or even to lay them out on the ground.
 If the portrait included the whole family, it was not always readily apparent who each hat belonged.
 A good example is an unidentified American family about 1890.